 - Low output prints or one-offs are expensive

 - The print set-up is hard work and time consuming

-- It takes skilled workers for screen printing and has a bigger learning curve
+- It takes skilled workers for screen printing and has a more significant learning curve

 - When done by hands, it could get messy

-- You will need a lot of space to facilitate washing, printing, and drying
+- You will need a lot of space to facilitate washing, distribution, and drying

 - Cost-effective for large quantity runs